Dr Sophie McGrath

 That would lift a substantial burden off the NHS and make sure that women were not subjected to unnecessary overtreatment.

-This has changed the way patient care is managed for Dr McGrath: “Patients who have genomic testing feel like they are more involved with the outcomes.
-When it comes to cancer there is no ‘one-size-fits-all’.”
+This has changed the way patient care is managed for Dr McGrath: “Patients who have genomic testing often feel that their treatment recommendations are more personalised.
+When it comes to cancer there is no ‘one-size-fits-all treatment’.”

 In contrast, some women may be missing out on the chemotherapy treatment they need

 The study also pinpointed that some women were undertreated and missing out on chemotherapy.